Opioid Settlements

 Second Wave: New Settlements with Five Additional Companies

 Tennessee has joined a broad coalition of states and local political subdivisions in reaching nationwide settlements with two additional manufacturers (Allergan and Teva) and three national pharmacy chains (CVS, Walgreens, and Walmart).
-If all five of the “second wave” settlements are fully adopted nationally, the maximum payments to Tennessee and its qualifying local governments would be more than $490 million.
-Most states have joined the settlements, but for the agreements to become effective, a critical mass of political subdivisions must sign onto the settlements by April 18, 2023.
+A critical mass of political subdivisions have joined the settlements and all five agreements are now effective.
 There is a separate settlement agreement for each company:

-● Amendment to State-Subdivision Agreement: In addition to joining the new settlements, subdivisions are being asked to approve amendments to the Tennessee State-Subdivision Opioid Abatement Agreement.
-(A link to the agreement can be found below).
-Information on the proposed amendments can be found here: 2023 Amendment Summary.
+Amendment to State-Subdivision Agreement: In addition to joining the new settlements, in : 2023 subdivisions approved amendments to the Tennessee State-Subdivision Opioid Abatement Agreement.
+The State-Subdivision Agreement with the 2023 amendments attached to the end of the document is here: TN State-Subdivision Agreement with 2023 Amendments.
+Information on the amendments can be found here: 2023 Amendment Summary.

 Distributors and Janssen/J&J Settlements